ikos-dighum/ikos-dighum.github.io/resources.md

 ## Preprocessing text with SpaCy

 We usually need to preprocess our text before analysis (removing [stopwords](https://kavita-ganesan.com/what-are-stop-words/#.Y9kqAq3MJaQ), [lemmatization](https://www.techtarget.com/searchenterpriseai/definition/lemmatization), and [tokenization](https://www.geeksforgeeks.org/nlp-how-tokenizing-text-sentence-words-works/).
 This is what we call Natural Language Processing (NLP).
 Although R is one of our favourite tools for text mining and analysis, Python has several packages that are superior when doing NLP.
 Here is Erik's [python code for preprocessing Norwegian text](/contents/spacy_language_processing.html) with lemmatization and stopword removal.
 You can with ease download and change the language module to preprocess Chinese, Japanese, English, or Russian texts (to mention just a few).

+## Timelines with vistime

+Here is a [.csv file](/contents/tidslinje.csv) made for turning into a timeline.